CodeFTW/future-web/README.md

 Maybe in the future we have a simple skeleton here that depends on external packages without any code to be deleted after cloned to create a new product.
 Right now we have sample and start kit code together.

-To have a path to follow we choose to build a TODO App as a working sample, we know, there are a lot of them out there, it is just to practice and learn.
+To have a path to follow we choose to build a TODO App as a working sample [/examples/todo](https://github.com/CodeFTW/future-web/tree/master/examples/todo), we know, there are a lot of them out there, it is just to practice and learn.

-## How to setup
-`
-meteor npm install
-`
-## How to run
-`
-meteor npm start
-`
-## How to format before commit
-`
-meteor npm run style
-`

 # How to Contribute with Ideas
 Follow these steps: